HeadRank: Decoding-Free Passage Reranking via Preference-Aligned Attention Heads: Introduction

 \section{Introduction}

 Reranking with Large Language Models (LLMs) has become a dominant paradigm in information retrieval~\cite{zhu2023large}.
-The prevailing approach, exemplified by RankGPT \cite{sun2023chatgpt}, asks the model to generate a permutation of document identifiers through autoregressive decoding.
-Alternatives such as pointwise scoring~\cite{nogueira2020document}, pairwise comparison~\cite{qin2024large}, and setwise selection~\cite{zhuang2024setwise} reduce the output length but still require at least one decoding step per candidate or candidate group.
-While effective, these strategies come at a steep cost: latency scales with the number of candidates, and the model can produce malformed outputs that silently corrupt the ranking.
-In latency-sensitive retrieval pipelines, these drawbacks impose practical barriers to deployment.
+Generative approaches---listwise~\cite{sun2023chatgpt}, pointwise~\cite{nogueira2020document}, pairwise~\cite{qin2024large}, and setwise~\cite{zhuang2024setwise}---require at least one decoding step per candidate, incurring latency that scales with list length and risking malformed outputs that silently corrupt rankings.

-A recent line of work sidesteps generation entirely \cite{icr, core, mvp2025}.
-Rather than decoding tokens, these methods read off relevance signals from the attention weights computed during the prefill pass---no generation step, no formatting risk.
-The premise that attention can serve as an explanation is empirically supported~\cite{serrano2019attention, wiegreffe2019attention}, and recent mechanistic studies have identified sparse ``retrieval heads'' responsible for information recall~\cite{niah, yin2025attention}.
-The idea is appealing, but in practice we find that it hits a wall as the candidate list grows.
-The root cause, as we show in this paper, is what we call \textit{attention score homogenization}: for documents sitting in the middle of the input context, attention weights across candidates become nearly uniform, washing out the fine-grained differences that ranking depends on.
-This is, in effect, a mechanistic explanation for the ``Lost in the Middle'' phenomenon \cite{liu2024lost, peysakhovich2023attention} at the level of individual attention heads---related to the ``attention sinks'' that divert mass to structurally prominent tokens~\cite{xiao2023efficient}.
-Permutation ensembling~\cite{tang2023found} offers one mitigation, but multiplies latency.
-Making matters worse, current methods~\cite{core, qrr} pick their ``retrieval heads'' using contrastive heuristics that tend to latch onto noisy, high-entropy heads whose activations were never trained with ranking in mind.
+A recent line of work sidesteps generation entirely by reading relevance signals from attention weights during the prefill pass~\cite{icr, core, mvp2025}---no decoding, no formatting risk.
+However, we find that these methods hit a wall as the candidate list grows due to what we call \textit{attention score homogenization}: attention weights for middle-context documents become nearly uniform, destroying the fine-grained distinctions that ranking requires.
+Current head-selection heuristics~\cite{core, qrr} exacerbate this by latching onto noisy, high-entropy heads never trained for ranking.

-The natural remedy is preference alignment---teach the attention heads what a good ranking looks like.
-Concurrent work applies reinforcement learning to generative rerankers~\cite{zhuang2025rankr1, zhang2025rearank}, but these methods still operate in token space and inherit decoding overhead.
-Direct Preference Optimization (DPO) \cite{rafailov2024direct} is the go-to tool for aligning LLMs, but it too operates on token-level generation probabilities.
-Naïvely applying DPO to reranking would drag us back into the generative regime and all its latency problems, defeating the purpose.